-To undo the most recent change, press Ctrl+Z, or click the Undo icon Standard toolbar, or choose Edit > Undo from the menu bar.
+To undo the most recent change, press Ctrl+Z, or click the Undo icon D on the Standard toolbar, or choose Edit > Undo from the menu bar.

 The Edit menu shows the latest change that can be undone (see below for an example from Writer).